-The posture range proposed by Alberts' is shown in Figure 6.
+The posture range proposed by Alberts' is shown in Figure 5.
 The spine's sagittal shape class changes from a SmallS, used for the over-erect posture, to a LargeC used for the hunch as the sagittal amplitude passes through zero.
 Similarly, for the beauty line posture displayed in the second frame of Figure 1, the knee that is bent changes as the amplitude passes from positive to negative.
 These changes are easy to effect with a procedural implementation of the interpolation scheme.
 Alberts' posture scale and the beauty line posture represent two posture shape sets.
 Other potential postures include a slovenly posture in which the pelvis is thrust forward and straight spine postures where the abdomen angle is varied, but the spine is held straight.

-Four poses generated by different version of the recoil shape set are shown in Figure 7.
+Four poses generated by the recoil shape set are shown in Figure 6.
 These show different reactions to an object, represented by the red dot.
 The top two poses show different forms of recoil, indicating apprehension towards the object.
 The bottom two poses show interest in the object.
 It should be noted that the four poses are not simply linear interpolations within a pose space, but each is structurally different.

 The upper left recoil uses Large C shape classes for the coronal and sagittal planes, opposes the collar movement in both dimensions and adds a weight shift and pelvic Y rotation.
 The recoil in the upper right uses a Large S coronal class and a Small C sagittal class.
 The collars are opposed in the Y dimension, aligned in the Z dimension and the weight shift and pelvic Y rotation are increased.
 The lower left interest shape set uses Large S coronal and sagittal classes with aligned collars in each dimension.
 Finally, the lower left interest class uses a Large C for the coronal and sagittal shape classes and the collars are aligned in each dimension.
-Four different intensities of the strong recoil (upper right in Figure 7) are shown in Figure 8.
-By selecting a shape set and providing a scale parameter, an animator can quickly experiment with both the type of reaction and the vehemence of that reaction.

-Figure 7: Reactions to an object, indicated by the red dot.
+Figure 6: Reactions to an object, indicated by the red dot.

-Figure 8: Four different intensities of the strong recoil shape set.
+Figure 7: Four different intensities of the strong recoil shape set.